 You can also import numbers through the CSV import dialog.

-To initiate dialing, agent group members can dial
+To initiate dialing, agents can dial

-xxis the number of the agent group).
+xx is the number of the queue).

 The Vodia PBX plays a few prompts to help the agent navigate during the calling process.